sictweb/bti425-2020/graded-work/assign1.md

 We need both the Node+Express web service and the React web app.

-Here’s how to submit your work, before the due date and time:
+Here's how to submit your work, before the due date and time:

 #### Node+Express web service